rayyan/CODialog/README.md

 CODialog is a completely configurable, almost pixel perfect replacement for UIAlertView.

 - Completely styleable and configurable
-- No images, everything is drawin in code
+- No images, everything is drawn in code
 - Matches UIAlertView's style very closely

 Follow me on Twitter: [@eaignr](https://twitter.com/#!/eaignr)